nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Add new tag to the list of old tags where the old tags will remain attached to the member/event with the addition of the new tags
 3. Edit current list of tags attached to the member/event
 4. Delete specific tags from the current list of tags attached to the member/event

+### Provide specific error messages for unknown prefixes
+**Current Implementation**
+* **Current Issue**: Many of the commands require the use of prefixes in the input, such as `n/`, `g/`, `p/`, etc.
+However, upon inputting an erroneous unknown prefix in the command input, the error message shown to the user is not accurate.
+The error message displayed will be based on the error message of the preceding prefix.
+* **Example**: The user inputs the command `createMember n/Jane Smith g/Female q/test` but the error message displayed will not highlight that the unknown `q/` prefix was typed in.
+The error message displayed to the user will be "Gender should only be one of the following: Male, Female, or Others" which is based off the standard error message for gender prefixes, which happens to be the prefix preceding the `q/` prefix.

+**Proposed Solution:**

+We propose to display a more specific error message to the users if they input unknown prefixes.
+For example, if the user provides the command, `createMember n/Jane Smith g/Female q/test`, an error message along the lines of "The q/ prefix is not a correct prefix for this command." will be displayed.
+This will involve us improving the relevant `CommandParser` classes to properly sieve out cases of unknown prefixes being entered and throwing more specific exceptions related to such issues.

 --------------------------------------------------------------------------------------------------------------------